Edgenesis/shifu.dev/docs/references/api/edgedevice.md

 ### Sku

-Indicates the hardware model of an EdgeDevice, e.g. `Siemens S7-1200`.
+Hardware model of an EdgeDevice, e.g. `Siemens S7-1200`.

 - **sku** (string) is required to be filled in